MENU

 For anything EXISTING that will NOT change

-Typically for any project relating to a building we need to submit existing 2D floor plans to show the internal layout of the rooms with dimensions.
+Typically for any project relating to a building we need to submit existing 2D floor plans to show the internal layout of the rooms with dimensions for each.

-We also need to submit proposed 2D floor plans to show the internal layout of the rooms with dimensions once works are completed.
+We also need to submit proposed 2D-floor plans to show the internal layout of the rooms with proposed dimensions once the work is complete.

-If your project does not impact the existing building in anyway, then we typically do not require floor plans for the existing building.
+If your project does not impact the existing building in any way, then we usually won’t require floor plans for the existing building.

 Typically Requires Floor plans – New build house, extensions, garage conversions, loft conversions, outbuildings, change of use, house in multiple occupancy (HMO) or porch.

-Typically Does NOT Require Floor Plans - Balcony / terrace, decking, dropped kerb, driveway or wall / fence.
+Typically Does NOT Require Floor Plans – decking, dropped kerb, driveway or wall, fence, roof-mounted solar panels, detached outbuilding such as a shed.

 For your reference please see below a selection of example design briefs together with the approved architect drawings for each;